andreorvalho/private_eth_network/README.md

 - Check a transaction:
 web3.eth.getTransaction('<transaction_id>') - this id is returned by `sendTransaction` eth.getTransaction("0x03b759fe11c104f8aad972ed2337e0f2e7f6c6bf26138badcbbf55801f643303")
+- check a receipt of a transaction: eth.getTransactionReceipt()
 - Start mining:
 miner.start() - this only works from the sealing node
 - Stop mining: